Death is not the end.

 But even after the aremag and kapi, the relationship between the living and the dead is not severed.
 The spirit of the deceased may still visit its family through their dreams or by infliction of an illness upon them.
 “When that happens, [it means that] the spirit of [the] deceased [wants] to ask something from us,” Tamang discusses.
 In such cases, the family conducts a healing ritual.
 They may be advised by a mansi-bok, their traditional consultant for such cases, to exhume and to clean the remains and to conduct a subsequent funeral—the kesheng ja waray batbat ritual, which may take place over the course of several years.

 Recalling the death of her parents, Camte-Bahni takes heart in knowing she continuously fulfills her obligation as their daughter.
 “The rituals show my love for my parents and consoled me knowing that they are at peace in the afterlife,” she asserts.
-But carrying out these mortuary practices has not only allowed Camte-Bahni to process her grief; she is reminded of the strong communal orientation she grew up with.
+But carrying out these mortuary practices have not only allowed Camte-Bahni to process her grief; she is reminded of the strong communal orientation she grew up with.
 “Every time there is a ritual, that sense of community [is strengthened] because of people helping out the host [family],” she conveys.
 In effect, the support she receives from her community catalyzes the deepening of her spirituality and cultural identity.

 For some, indigenous culture may be seen as something that contradicts the Christian faith—but both Tamang and Camte-Bahni emphasize that this does not have to be the case.
 “From [a] Christian perspective, I heard from our elders that our culture and traditions are given or made by God because it was present from a long time ago,” Tamang imparts.
 As practicing Christians, both believe that the Ibaloy rituals complement their indigenous and Christian spirituality.